auriq/essentia_docs/source/reference/manpages/aq_pp.rst

     "From" value is assumed constant and no escape is necessary.
   * ``req`` - Discard records not matching any entry in the lookup table.
     Normally, column value will remain unchanged if there is no match.
+  * ``all`` - Use all matches.
+Normally, only the first match is used.
+    With this attribute, one row is produced for each match.

   ``ColTags`` are optional.
 They specify the columns in the files.
 Supported tags (case insensitive) are: